jaekwon/ephesus/README.md

 The bible clearly says that priests must be married men.
 I don't understand how the bishops can profess to be Christian while not being married, and as Pope Francis admitted, that there is a "gay problem" in the Vatican.
+And the cross as a symbol of Christianity is not appropriate in my opinion, for it was the tool of Jesus's crusifixion; so it makes sense that it be replaced with another symbol, especially for premillenialists such as myself.
+It used to be a fish!

-Finally, the cross as a symbol of Christianity sure is weird, for it was the tool of Jesus's crusifixion; so it makes sense that it be replaced with another symbol, especially for premillenialists such as myself.
+The Celtic trinity knot with a circle in the middle like the Tendermint logo is more aligned; there will always be those who claim that Jesus *is* God or that Jesus is an angel.
+I personally believe that he was a man born in the flesh who lived a life that any other man cannot match in piety, and that he was crucified for speaking up against the state of His time, was absolutely guided by God, and is still with us today in spirit, and that He is the only man, son of God, and son of man worthy of being referenced with the capital letter H in the English language, and that He will always be with us.

 ## The Mark of the Beast